Nigeria's Endless Hunger Games: The Reality Of Tinubu's Reform Era

 “Investing in agriculture could provide more affordable food and job opportunities,” she said.
 “Nigeria’s vast resources must be used strategically to relieve suffering, not exacerbate it.”

 Likewise, economist Akinlade recommends structural reforms to strengthen the naira and lower interest rates to encourage borrowing and stimulate the economy.
 “We need to see the fruits of these reforms soon, or public confidence will erode entirely,” he said.
-Akinlade also emphasizes the need for transparency: “The government must show Nigerians where every naira saved is going.
+Akinlade also emphasises the need for transparency: “The government must show Nigerians where every naira saved is going.
 Accountability can build trust and hope, both of which are needed right now.”

 Final Thoughts: A Nation in Desperate Need of Relief